individkid/sidegeo/README.md

   * --polytope interprets polyants as significant facets
   * --listen takes point for where track is recorded or audited
   * --source takes sound file or source
-  * --filter takes plane subscript, per area equalization of tempo, dynamic, tone
+  * --filter takes plane subscript, per area, per flow equalization
   * --color takes plane subscript and decoration
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed
   * --mirror is like window except tetrahedron is fixed
   * --system specify flow delta as linear combination of region stocks
   * --action attaches Haskell function to boundary to be activated by click
-  * --matrix takes transformation of display, ignored if not first file
+  * --matrix takes transformation of display, ignored if not -F file
-  * --project takes slope and cutoff, ignored if not first file
+  * --project takes slope and cutoff, ignored if not -F file
   * --configure warp, refine, tweak, color, filter, delay
   * --inject specifies user action to inject, ignored if not at eof
   * --jump causes playback to go to location in file